-Metal has grown in popularity as a roofing solution for many homes, because it offers a great deal of options in terms of design.
+Metal has grown in popularity as a roofing solution for many homes because it offers many options in terms of design.
 While it has been used in both interior and exterior applications for quite some time, metal has been more widely used for roofing systems in both residential and commercial properties.
 But does it really stack up against more tried-and-true roofing materials (such as clay and concrete tile)?

 Design Differences Between Tile and Metal Roofing

 Concrete roof tiles have been around for many centuries, so there’s no doubt that they will stick around for many years to come.
 Roof tiles can give you a virtually unlimited amount of design options, so they can be a good fit for almost any home.
 You can choose from a number of different options — from smooth, flat surfaces to ones with a little more dimension and texture.
 You can also choose from a broad selection of colors — one that will fit your home’s look and feel.
 And if you want to change the color scheme, later on, you can easily do it with concrete tile.

 Metal is more limited in this area, while many of them are beautiful in their own right.
 But metal roofing has come a long way in the last several years.
 It can give homeowners a broader range of textures and finishes that move away from the flat appearance that metal roofs are known to have.
 They can now mimic the look of wood shake, asphalt shingles, and slate.
 But the metallic look won’t look as authentic as the real thing.
 The color options are also not as diverse as what you would find with roof tiles, so you may not have as much flexibility in terms of design.

 What to Consider When Choosing Between Metal and Tile Roofing